ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 | RRT      | 131  | 221 | 315 | 144

+From the video, we can see that whether it's object transportation or stacking, the planner is able to successfully find efficient paths while avoiding obstacles.
+However, we also observed that in certain scenarios, only ST-RRT* could find a valid path, whereas KOMO could not.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include video.liquid path="assets/video/collaboration_1.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}